-Having music play in the background can relax and make the session less formal in the eyes of the teen.
+Download a ready-to-go playlist to personalize the session’s tone during the session.
+Music playing in the background can be relaxing and make the session less formal in the eyes of the teen.
 It can also fill in conversational gaps during the session.

-9. Include Props That Bring Out the Teen’s Personality
+2. Include Props to Bring Out the Teen’s Personality

-Senior sessions are the perfect type of portrait session where you can ask the teen to include some props to showcase more of their personality.
+Senior sessions are the perfect portrait session where you can ask the teen to include some props to showcase more of their personality.

 Props can also include set-specific accessories to create the set the teen has chosen for their portraits.
-If they want to use their musical instrument as a prop, you can create a stage.
+You can create a stage if they want to use their musical instrument as a prop.

-If the teen is into DJing then they can bring some of their favourite vinyl or set up a DJ-style booth.
+If the teen is into DJing, they can bring some of their favorite vinyl or set up a DJ-style booth.
 Or you can have them pose with their horse if they are into horseback riding.

-The most important thing is to set up the sets with what is true to the personality of the teen.
+The most important thing is to prepare the sets with what is true to the teen’s personality.

-Have the teen lead the session for a while with posing and using the props as they would if they were at home or at their favorite hang out.
+Have the teen lead the session for a while by posing and using the props as they would if they were at home or at their favorite hangout.

-Senior portraits should always have a parent attend the session, being that they are still minors in the eyes of the law.
+Senior portraits (like childhood portraits) should always have a parent attend the session, being that they are still minors in the eyes of the law.
 This can, however, make the teen feel a little awkward having to pose, or act the part, in front of their parents.

 It can also mean that parents, even those who mean well, can hover a bit and comment or direct the teen a bit more than is needed.

-During the pre-consultation try and explain to the parent that you would like to have some space during the session so that the teen can feel less embarrassed and more free to pose, use real expressions, and be themselves.
+During the pre-consultation, explain to the parent that you would like to have some space during the session.
+That way, the teen can feel less embarrassed and freer to pose, use real expressions, and be themselves.

 Perhaps the parent can opt to play music and distract themselves with their phone or other activity during the session while still being at a close distance.
 This can help to relax the teen as well.